simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 #### Will the game be available on Steam / the Apple App Store / my favorite platform?

-First and foremost, Properous Universe is a browser-based game.
+First and foremost, Prosperous Universe is a browser-based game.
 While we do have plans to provide a client software that could be offered on platforms like Steam or the Apple App Store, this is a low priority for us right now.

 #### Can I change my username?